This post may contain affiliate links.

 - In a small bowl, combine flour, baking soda, baking powder and salt.
 Whisk together to combine.

-- Slowly pour in the dry ingredients and beat just until combined--do not over mix.
+- Slowly pour in the dry ingredients and beat just until combined–do not over mix.
 (Chill for about 30 minutes if desired.)
-Roll cookie dough into about 1 ½ inch balls and roll into the remaining ¼ cup sugar (add sugar into a small bowl first.) and place about 2 inches apart on a parchment lined baking pan.
+Roll cookie dough into about 1 1/2 inch balls or scoop with a 1½ T cookie scoop and roll into the remaining 1/4 cup sugar (add sugar into a small bowl first.) and place about 2 inches apart on a parchment lined baking pan.Â

 - Bake 9-11 minutes.
-Allow to cool before eating.(ha--right, I burn my tongue every time)
+Allow to cool before eating.(ha–right, I burn my tongue every time)

 - Store in an air tight container or freeze.